martyndavies/jquery.cookienote/README.md

 	'insertionType': 'overlay', // alternative is 'insert'
 	'animate': false, // this is cleaner
-	'animationStyle': 'slideDown', // if you must then this works best 'animationSpeed': "slow", // this is smoother
-	'position': 'top', // where people will see it
+	'animationStyle': 'slideDown', // if you must then this works best 'animationSpeed': 'slow', // this is smoother, can also be 'fast' or milliseconds 'position': 'top', // where people will see it

 	'headingText': 'Cookies on this website', // standard generic